200 Meters (film)

-200 Meters (200 متر) is a 2020 Jordanian-Palestinian adventure drama film written and directed by Ameen Nayfeh in his feature-length debut.
+200 Meters (200 متر) is a 2020 adventure drama film written and directed by Ameen Nayfeh in his feature-length debut.
 The film premiered in the 17th edition of the Giornate degli Autori section at the 77th Venice International Film Festival on 9 September 2020, where it won the BNL People's Choice Audience Award.
 It was selected as the Jordanian entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.
 It won the IFFI ICFT UNESCO Gandhi Medal at 51st International Film Festival of India in January 2021.

 Plot

 The film revolves around a family in the Palestinian city of Tulkarm, separated by the Israeli wall, and the efforts of the father who tries to visit his son on the other side of the wall.